ppy/osu-wiki/wiki/Guides/Finding_Metadata/en.md

 When filling metadata, `Tags` is one of the most important fields for discovery.
 Below are some common categories of tags that are highly recommended for use, depending on the beatmap's content:

 - Musical information: genres, instruments (e.g., rock, piano, vocal chop)
-- Additional credits: any artists not mentioned in the Artist field (e.g., featured vocalists, composers, remixers)
+- Additional credits: any artists not mentioned in the `Artist` field (e.g., featured vocalists, composers, remixers)
 - Contextual information: aliases, series/franchise names, character names, featured artists, album name, remix information
 - Beatmap-specific information: guest mapper usernames, contest names, hitsounders, storyboarders, etc.

-For example, tags of beatmap [*流星群*](https://osu.ppy.sh/beatmapsets/1188437) can be broken down into the following groups:
+For example, the tags of [ak74's beatmap of *Camellia - 流星群*](https://osu.ppy.sh/beatmapsets/1188437) can be broken down into the following groups:

 ::: infobox
 ![Example tag set](img/mapper-tags.png "Tag set for 流星群")